jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 |

-The class hierarchy of internal interfaces can be depicted as below.
+The class hierarchy of internal interfaces can be depicted as follows:

 .. inheritance-diagram:: pybaram.solvers.ranskwsst.inters.RANSKWSSTIntInters
                          pybaram.solvers.ranssa.inters.RANSSAIntInters